skybet/skybet.github.io/_posts/2017-10-06-DevopsDays-London.md

 ## Boring is powerful

-Jon Topper from [The Scale Factory](http://www.scalefactory.com/) gave a great talk on idea of keeping your platform ‘boring’, which can be split into two main ideas; first of all, that software is rarely complete right from the start, features are always added over time.
+Jon Topper from [The Scale Factory](http://www.scalefactory.com/) gave a great talk on the idea of keeping your platform ‘boring’, which can be split into two main ideas; first of all, that software is rarely complete right from the start, features are always added over time.
 As the ‘fashionableness’ of a product decreases over time, feature availability, quality, reliability, security and collective knowledge all increase.
 The release schedule of former industry darling MongoDB illustrates the point:

 ![MongoDB release schedule](/images/MongoDB_release_schedule.png)